 45. Dangerous goods packed in limited quantities

-Dangerous goods are “packed in limited quantities” if —
+Dangerous goods are packed in limited quantities if —

 (a) the goods are packed in accordance with the ADG Code Chapter 3.4; and

 (b) the quantity of dangerous goods in each inner packaging or in each article that contains the goods does not exceed the quantity specified, or referred to, in column 7 of the Dangerous Goods List for those goods.